A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Nouns, Articles & Determiners

 self selves

-Exception: roof → roofs (not rooves), chief → chiefs, cliff → cliffs
+Crucial Exceptions: Some words resist this and follow regular rules: roof → roofs (never rooves), chief → chiefs, cliff → cliffs.

-For compound nouns, the main noun takes the plural, not the last word.
+For compound nouns (words fused together with hyphens), the main head noun takes the plural "s", not the last word in the chain.

 passer-by passers-by